 Jasmine, a previous student, was determined to get off the reservation.
 That is why she came to Holbrook Indian School, a place she called home.
 Jasmine loved to be with the horses because she felt more of herself.
 Jasmine said, “I have no reason to be afraid of a horse because...they’re just horses.”
 For her, horsemanship lessons were peaceful, silent, and safe.

-HIS horsemanship program includes:
+Our equestrian program includes:

 Group lessons: Everything from grooming, feeding, and riding.